 Dental Crown Restorations

 At the Corpus Christi dental office of Sarah Pitarra, DDS, we are proud to partner with our patients to maintain their healthiest smiles through regular dental checkups, professional teeth cleanings, and at-home hygiene plans.
 However, even the most dedicated patient may experience some tooth decay or damage that requires restoration.
-When that happens, we offer a variety of restorative dentistry services to help patients reclaim the full form and function of their smiles.
+When that happens, we offer a variety of restorative services to help patients reclaim the full form and function of their smiles.
 One of the most commonly used restorations is the dental crown.
 These advanced restorations allow us to protect and preserve remaining tooth structure while repairing your damaged smile.
-Call our team to find out more or schedule an appointment with us in our state-of-the-art Corpus Christi dental office today.
+Call our team to find out more or schedule an appointment with us in our Corpus Christi dental office today.

 What are Crowns?